simcampos/labseq/README.md

      0, 1, 0, 1, 1, 1, 1, 2, 2, 2, 3, ...
      ```
    - The controller receives a non-negative integer `n` and returns the value of the sequence at that index.
+   - If `n` is larger than 500000, the service returns a 400 Bad Request response.
+This is to prevent OutOfMemoryError or performance issues with large values of `n`.
    - The project uses Logger to log the requests and responses, which can be useful for debugging and monitoring.
    - If the index is negative, the service should return a 400 Bad Request response.
    - It passes the request to the service, which calculates the value based on the sequence definition.